 We routinely monitor for more than 150 contaminants in your drinking water according to federal and State laws.
 The table below, Regulated Substances, lists all the drinking water contaminants that we detected for the particular contaminant group.
 The presence of contaminants does not necessarily indicate that water poses a heath risk.
-Unless otherwise noted, the data presented in these tables are from testing done January 1 through December 31, 2008.
+Unless otherwise noted, the data presented in these tables are from testing done January 1 through December 31, 2009.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-Although it is not required, in order to ensure the safety of your drinking water, MCB Camp Lejeune sampled finished water each month for Volatile Organic Contaminants (VOCs) and Synthetic Organic Contaminants (SOCs), including pesticides and herbicides.
-There was a trace amount of one contaminant, as indicated below.
+Although it is not required, in order to ensure the safety of your drinking water, MCB Camp Lejeune sampled finished water each month for Volatile Organic Contaminants (VOCs), some Synthetic Organic Contaminants (SOCs) including herbicides, and munitions constituents.
+There was a trace amount of two contaminants, as indicated below.